lbl-srg/soep/doc-design/source/softwareArchitecture.rst

 To export EnergyPlus as an FMU, a utility is needed which will get as inputs, the paths to the EnergyPlus IDF, IDD, and weather file.
-The utility will parse the IDF, and write an XML model description file which contains the inputs, outputs, and states of EnergyPlus to be exposed through the FMI interface.
+The utility will parse the IDF and write an XML model description file which contains the inputs, outputs, and states of EnergyPlus to be exposed through the FMI interface.
 The utility will compile the EnergyPlus FMI functions into a shared library,